 [Update: Some offers mentioned below have expired.
-You can view the current offers from our partners here —Chase Slate card, Citi Simplicity card, Blue Cash Preferred from American Express, Discover it Miles card.
+You can view the current offers from our partners if available here —Chase Slate card, Citi Simplicity card, Blue Cash Preferred from American Express, Discover it Miles card.
 Disclosure: Cards from our partners are mentioned below.]

 Did you spend a little too much over the holidays?
 If so, you’re probably nervous about opening up your credit card statements in January.
 Fortunately, there is a way to postpone repayment without incurring costly interest charges.